 MillValleyLit promotes the work of emerging writers, interviews well-known authors and should-be-known personalities, reviews books, and reports on the literary scene.
 MillValleyLit has hosted events and salons and been featured in numerous publications such as San Francisco Magazine, Marin Magazine, Marin Independent Journal and Marinscope newspapers.

 Explore Susanna Solomon’s fantastical musings through Parisian imagination and delight.
-The first of three short stories by one of Marin County’s own and our former correspondent.
-The time-bending “The Clock” in this release, followed in the next few weeks by ghostly “Shakespeare & Company” and Twilight-Zone-esque “The Teddy Bear.”
+Three short stories by one of Marin County’s own and our former correspondent.
+The time-bending “The Clock” , the ghostly “Shakespeare & Company” and Twilight-Zone-esque “The Teddy Bear” coming soon.

 In The Scene—ZOOM readings live.
 S.F.
 Public Library presents “Harlem of the West: The San Francisco Fillmore Jazz Era.”